 CONTEXT

-Recent studies by the Government of Uganda and its partners reveal alarming new weather patterns that could accelerate food insecurity in Karamoja if proactive measures are not implemented.
-Over the past 35 years, the region has experienced an increase in average monthly rainfall and an extension of the rainy season by two months.
-However, rising temperatures are also a critical concern, as shown by the 2023 report titled "Impacts of Climate Change on Food Security and Livelihoods in Karamoja."
+Over the past 35 years, the region has experienced an increase in average monthly rainfall with rising temperatures also a critical concern, as highlighted by the 2017 World Food Programme (WFP) report titled "Impacts of Climate Change on Food Security and Livelihoods in Karamoja."

-The report also highlights that many residents remain unaware of the long-standing climate changes affecting their environment, while those who recognize these shifts often lack the knowledge or resources to adapt successfully.
-In some instances, communities have resorted to unsustainable practices such as charcoal and firewood sales as a reaction to agricultural failures, rather than implementing effective adaptation strategies.
+The report also highlights that many residents remain unaware of the long-standing climate changes affecting their environment, while those who recognise these shifts often lack the knowledge or resources to adapt effectively.
+In some cases, communities have resorted to unsustainable practices such as selling charcoal and firewood in response to agricultural failures, rather than adopting effective adaptation strategies.

-Climate extremes, including erratic rainfall patterns, dry season bush fires, droughts, floods, and landslides, are increasingly frequent and intense in Karamoja.
+Climate extremes in Karamoja, such as unpredictable rainfall patterns, bushfires, droughts, floods, and landslides, are becoming more frequent and intense.
 These extremes threaten the livelihoods, food security, and overall social stability of the region, which is classified as semi-arid and dependent on its communal forests.
-Unsustainable agricultural practices and excessive tree harvesting for firewood further erode the resilience and adaptive capacity of local populations in the face of these challenges.

-The worsening food security crisis, exacerbated by drought conditions, emphasizes the urgent need for a comprehensive and coordinated project initiative aimed at addressing these interlinked challenges of climate change, water scarcity, and food insecurity in the Karamoja sub-region.
+The worsening food security crisis, intensified by drought conditions, highlights the urgent need for comprehensive and coordinated interventions aimed at addressing these interlinked challenges of climate change, water scarcity, and food insecurity in the Karamoja sub-region.

 ABOUT THE PROJECT

-With funding from the KANE Family Foundation, Oxfam in Uganda and Warrior Squad Foundation are implementing the Karamoja Agro-Pastoral Resilience and Empowerment Project (KAREP) in Kotido district, Karamoja sub-region.
+With funding from the KANE Family, Oxfam in Uganda, and Warrior Squad Foundation are implementing the Karamoja Agro-Pastoral Resilience and Empowerment Project KAREP) in Kotido district.

 PROJECT AIM